saradindusengupta/fastdotcom-extension/README.md

 Local loading / development

-If you want to load the extension into your browser for local development, see `docs/LOADING.md` for step-by-step instructions on loading the unpacked extension and running in development mode.
+If you want to load the extension into your browser for local development, see [Local Loading](docs/LOADING.md) for step-by-step instructions on loading the unpacked extension and running in development mode.

 ### Data storage

 The extension stores only the last two completed test results in `chrome.storage.local`.
 No data is sent to external servers beyond what's required for the speed test itself (to Cloudflare's speed test servers).

 ### Architecture

 This project uses: